beartell/mbase/docs/source/inference/about.rst

 The document is structured into four chapters where each chapter has a distinct purpose.
 Those chapters are as follows:

-* :doc:`Quickstart <quick_start>`: This chapter starts by explaining how to setup your environment, and goes with system requirements identification, library installations and simple project examples to show how to use the inference SDK.
+* :doc:`Quickstart <quick_start>`: This chapter starts by creating a CMake project and linking the inference SDK.
+Then, implement simple project examples to show how to use the inference SDK.

 * :doc:`Programs <programs/index>`: This chapter explains the programs that are developed using the inference library.
 The programs in that chapter are complete executable programs.